Greg-roberts511/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

---- forEach can mutate the array it is called on by useing a function, .map returns a new array of data.--
+--- forEach can mutate the array it is called on by useing a function, .map returns a new array of data from the data provided.--

 2. Explain the difference between a callback and a higher order function.

 ---- a higher order function takes a callback function as a parameter ----

 3. What is closure?
-   ----closure allows function parameters to reach out of there scope but teh param cant be accsessed outside the funciotn scope----
+   ----closure allows function parameters to reach out of their scope but the param can't be accsessed outside the funciotn scope----

 4. Describe the four rules of the 'this' keyword.